themlstudent/100DaysofMachineLearning/Dimensionality Reduction/Readme.md

 <li>Large numbers of input features can cause poor performance for machine learning algorithms.</li>
 <li>Dimensionality reduction is a general field of study concerned with reducing the number of input features.</li>
 <li>Dimensionality reduction methods include feature selection, linear algebra methods, projection methods, and autoencoders.</li>

+## Problem With Many Input Variables

+The performance of machine learning algorithms can degrade with too many input variables.

+If your data is represented using rows and columns, such as in a spreadsheet, then the input variables are the columns that are fed as input to a model to predict the target variable.
+Input variables are also called features.

+We can consider the columns of data representing dimensions on an n-dimensional feature space and the rows of data as points in that space.
+This is a useful geometric interpretation of a dataset.